MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-global-reach.md

 | 7 | Azure VMware Solution cloud | &#8594;| The internet| Yes |
 | 8 | Virtual network | &#8594;| The internet | Yes |

 When you enable routing intent for internet access, the default route that generates from the secure Virtual WAN hub automatically advertises to the hub-peered virtual network connections.
 Note that in the virtual machines' network interface cards (NICs) in the virtual network, the 0.0.0.0/0 next hop is the hub firewall.
-This value is under *Effective Routes*.
+To find the next hop, select *Effective routes* in the NIC.

 ## Next steps